svalinn/ALARA/_sources/installguide.rst.txt

 Installation Process
 ====================

-1. Obtain the distribution from the appropriate source.
+1. Obtain the distribution from the appropriate `source <https://github.com/svalinn/ALARA.git>`_.

 2. Unpack the distribution::